 As strategy planning experts, we often get asked how to run a strategic planning meeting, as great strategic meetings don’t happen by accident.
 They happen because someone is committed to THINKING through the purpose and outcome, PLANNING all of the details in advance, and DOING the hard work of running the meeting.
 This is the role of an excellent virtual planning facilitator that can help you better define your strategy, create a winning annual plan and leave with an action plan to get your annual initiatives done.
 In order to facilitate a planning session, there is a lot of hard work that needs to be done.
 These same techniques should be used for in person sessions and virtual strategic planning sessions with your management team.
+While you can run a strategic planning session on your own, many people prefer to bring in expert facilitators to get the highest return on investment.
+If you've never run a strategic planning workshop, it is too valuable of a meeting to try on your own.
+Think of how much salary you have in the room and taking your team away from their "day job".

 At Rhythm Systems, our consultants are trained strategic facilitators and play a key role in the strategic planning process.
 They are planning experts that help you get the most ROI out of your meeting with their expert facilitation skills.
 We have facilitated hundreds of successful Strategic Planning, Annual Planning and Quarterly Planning sessions for our clients.
 In this blog post, we will share expert insights from these sessions so that you can scale up your company.
 Strategy planning (and expert facilitation) is key as the longer-term strategic priorities drive the shorter-term goals, projects, and actions with complete organizational alignment.